 Joshua M. Pearce is the John M. Thompson Chair in Information Technology and Innovation.
 He holds appointments at Ivey Business Schooland the Department of Electrical & Computer Engineering at Western University.
 He runs the Free Appropriate Sustainability Technology research group.

 Monocrystalline solar panels have the highest efficiency rate of 15 – 20%.
 This means that they can convert between 15% and 20% of sun energy into usable energy.

-This type of solar panel is also space efficient because they generate more energy per area compared to other types.
-One square metre of a monocrystalline panel will generate 10W more than the same size of a polycrystalline solar panel.
+This type of solar panel is growing more popular also because of black silicon panels which are monocrystalline panels made from silicon with a high purity level.
+It is also space efficient because they generate more energy per area compared to other types.
+One square metre of a monocrystalline panel will generate 10W more than the same size as a polycrystalline solar panel.

 Polycrystalline panels are a cheaper alternative to its monocrystalline variant.
 Although both types are made from silicon, in polycrystalline, many fragments of silicon are melted to form the wafers for the panel, while in monocrystalline silicon is formed into bars and cut into wafers.

 A downside of polycrystalline panels is that they are less efficient because their silicon material is less pure.
 You can expect an average efficiency rate between 13-17%.

 Naturally, cost is an important determining factor for how many solar panels you need.
 Cost of solar panel in the UK depend on several factors that include the size and type of solar panels.
 The cost ranges from £5,000 to £13,000 for solar panel system sizes ranging from 3 kW to 12 kW solar systems in the UK.

 You can find an estimation of prices per solar panel system size in the table below: